 “I grew up at the bottom of Africa in a small town with a big name.”
 This is the line that starts my book, The Risk in Being Alive.
 I actually grew up in Pietermaritzburg which was then a fairly small town nestled in the foothills of the Drakensberg mountains about 50 miles inland from Durban on South Africa’s east coast.
-The town has grown into a thriving, bustling, multicultural metropolis and no longer resembles the place where I spent my childhood, but to me it’s still a place where I feel at home even though I have not lived there for over 30 years.
+The town has grown into a thriving, bustling, multicultural metropolis and no longer resembles the place where I spent my childhood, but to me it’s still a place where I feel at home even though I have not lived there for almost 40 years.

 In 1978 I left South Africa to sail across the South Atlantic to Uruguay.
 I had just completed a mandatory stint in the army and had a dream to sail around the world.
 My first circumnavigation was in 1981 in the Whitbread Round the World Race.
 I raced another Whitbread in 1985 and sailed part of a third in 1989.
 All three experiences were different and they gave me a love for the sea and for adventure.
 The writer Isak Dineson wrote; “The cure for everything is salt water - sweat tears and the sea.”
 I believed her.